Is Twitter Taking Over Mobile Communications?

 Twitter Helps Effectively Build Relationships

-However, to grow your network, you need to be able to keep in touch with people and for some people, the socializing aspect needs to be consistent.
+However, to grow your network, you need to be able to keep in touch with people and for some the socializing aspect needs to be consistent.
 You can be easily forgotten with well over 500 people vying for attention.
-Twitter effectively allows us to keep our names in the running without worrying about disrupting someone’s work schedule or calling "at a bad time."
+Twitter effectively allows us to keep our names in the running without worrying about disrupting someone’s work schedule or calling “at a bad time.”

 Maybe I Don’t Have A Life

-On the other hand, a few of my "online friends" are beginning to spill into my offline life.
+On the other hand, a few of my “online friends” are beginning to spill into my offline life.
 What I mean by that is that I’m talking to them over the phone and even looking forward to meeting them over the summer.
-However, with these group of friends I don’t really need to use my phone.
-I just Twitter them and they do the same.
-Though, I do think Google Talk and Skype are replacing my phone calls via my cell phone also.